zowe/community/Project Management/PI Planning/22PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 22PI4 Objectives.md

 # Zowe Doc Squad - 22PI4 - (2022/10/25 - 2023/01/23)

-## Documentation enhancements
+## Add and improve the documentation

-Goal: Improve the documentation to onboard users more efficiently
+Goal: Onboard users efficiently with complete and easy to use content

 Work items:

-- Review and refactor the documentation to clarify usuage content versus extend content
+- Review and refactor the documentation to clarify usuage content and extend content
-  - Oragnize the content correctly per category.
-For example, move the current "Installing server component" topic from Extend to Use
+  - Check and organize the content per category.
+For example, move the current "Installing server component" topic from Extend to Use.
-  - Clarify confusing concepts like "component".
+  - Clarify confusing concept "Zowe component".
 For example, "Installing Zowe z/OS core components" and "Installing extended z/OS components"
+  - Refactor the server-side components installation doc.
+For example, move "Installing Zowe containers" to "Installing Zowe z/OS components", add introduction topic about the different installation methods to clarify confusion.
 - Components related
   - [Stretch] Zowe CLI: Complete part 2 of the installation checklist for V2 - an article named "Day One Checklist".
 This list will include a list of tasks that users can/should complete after Zowe CLI is installed and deployed.
+  - Zowe Chat: Define chat response messages and complete the documentation covering Get started, Setup, Use, Extend, Troubleshoot, and Reference doc.
   - [Stretch] Zowe CLI: Recreate install CLI @next only if a CLI @next package is available

 > Dependency: Zowe CLI squad, web UI squad, API ML squad

-## User testing

-Perform user testing of the Zowe server component installation documentation to ensure that the documentation provide accurate and complete information and is easy to use from user's perspective.

-## V2 documentation issues
+## Usability testing of V2 installation documentation

-Goal: Continue to address high-impact V2 documentation GitHub issues.
+Goal: Identify and address blocking issues to help users install the Zowe server component successfully

+Work items:

+- Find sponsor users to perform the testing
+- Create a testing plan
+- Document and address any blocking issues when users go through the installation doc from start to finish

 ## Videos

-Goal: Educate users through more engaging content format - videos.
+Goal: Educate users through engaging content format - videos.

 Work items:

 - Record the new Zowe introduction video on zowe.org.
 New design was proposed in 22PI3.
 In this PI, create the video and refresh the website.
+- [Stretch] More videos about installation

 > Dependency: Onboarding squad (review new videos)